loganvolkers/unstated-retro/README.md

 | `<Consumer/>` | Provides all containers | Provides only a single container |  Provides only a single container |
 | Consumer API  | Render Props | Hooks         | **Hooks OR Render Props** |
 | React Version | `^15.0` | `^16.8` | `^16.8` |

-### Motivation

-[unstated-next](https://github.com/jamiebuilds/unstated-next) is great for new containers, but if you've been using [unstated](https://github.com/jamiebuilds/unstated) for awhile, you probably already have some super sticky containers that percolate throughout your code.

-This package seeks to bridge that gap so that you can gradually migrate child components from `unstated` the new `unstated-next` syntax.
-It aims to be API compatible with `unstated-next`.

 ### Migration From Unstated